Wrongful Death Lawyers in Hamilton

 It is important that you engage in a meticulous analysis and recording of all your expenses, including travel, parking, meals, and any other funeral-related expenses reasonably incurred as a result of the death of your loved one in Hamilton.

 You may also be entitled to past and future care costs, management fees for lump-sum compensation awards for future pecuniary losses, guardianship application costs and fees, premium costs for annuities to fund mandatory structures, and grossing up awards to offset the effects of income tax on awards for future losses.

 No Fees Until We Win Your Hamilton Wrongful Death Case

 We understand that a legal bill is the last thing you need after losing a loved one.
-We also understand that you may be hesitant to contact a Hamilton wrongful death claim lawyer because it may cost too much.
+We also understand that you may be hesitant to contact a Hamilton wrongful death lawyer because it may cost too much.

 At our firm, we never charge up-front fees to meet and talk about what rights you might have in your wrongful death case.
-Our lawyers are happy to spend as much time with you as you need—with absolutely no obligation.
+Our Hamilton wrongful death lawyers are happy to spend as much time with you as you need—with absolutely no obligation.
 In fact, we encourage you to meet several lawyers to find the best fit for your family.

 Secondly, if you decide to retain Lalande & Company Lawyers, we will never ask you for money up front.
 There are no fees or expenses paid unless we win your claim.
 When we accept a wrongful death case in Hamilton, we pursue it with the dedication and devotion that your family deserves.